 One factor that plays a vital role in the development and maintenance of a well-functioning immune system is a healthy balance of good bacteria within the digestive system.
 Good bacteria, also known as probiotics, inhabit the bowel and are responsible for maintaining optimal digestive function, supporting immune function and improving general health and wellbeing.
 Supplementing with probiotics can help to enhance the level of good bacteria within the intestines and restore balance if the gut flora is disturbed.

 With the wide range of probiotic supplements currently on the market, it is important to choose one that is specific for dealing with your health concerns.
 Many people may be aware of the positive effects of taking a probiotic supplement for their overall health, however, what many people do not realise is that different probiotic strains have different benefits within the body.
 This means there is no "one size fits all" when it comes to probiotic supplements.
 Different people will benefit from different probiotic formulas depending on what strains are present.
 There is one probiotic strain – Lactobacillus rhamnosus (also known as LGG®) – that is well recognised for its beneficial effects in eczema.
 This particular strain of bacteria is one of the most extensively studied probiotics.

 Research shows that Lactobacillus rhamnosus GG (LGG®) can help to reduce the symptoms of eczema such as itching.
 It may also help reduce the sleeplessness associated with eczema.
 When given to pregnant and breastfeeding women, studies have found Lactobacillus rhamnosus (LGG®) helps to reduce the frequency and severity of eczema in their children.
-Ethical Nutrients Eczema Shield contains 10 billion Lactobacillus rhamnosus (LGG®) per capsule with a dose of two capsules a day recommended to help reduce the symptoms of eczema.
+Inner Health Eczema Shield contains 20 billion Lactobacillus rhamnosus (LGG®) per capsule with a dose of one capsule a day recommended to help reduce the symptoms of eczema.